2533001180/roll20-macros/README.md

 Roll20 macros can spice up your ordinary rolls to add flavor to them.
 The macros are simple text files that you can download or copy-and-paste, and modify to achieve your own roll macros.
 Please note that these do not rely on the Roll20 API, so a simple cut-and-paste from the source files here into the macro box in Roll20 will do.

+The examples that follow do not demonstrate all the capabilities or Roll20 rolls.
+You can use the Dice Reference here https://wiki.roll20.net/Dice_Reference to get more of what you want.

 ## STAT CHECK

 You can use Strength, Dexterity and other stat checks in your macros.